 What are the top three ways you try to create a local environment that lets you live a longer and healthier life?

-do things to make the environment better.
+environment better.
 We recycle and try not to waste water.
 Turn off the water when you brush your teeth."

 Young Parent, Phoenix

 APROBLEM TOO BIG TOO ABSTRACT TOO DISTANT FROM THEIR